regasinaga/kmeans-clustering/README.md

 # Hierarchical Clustering

-Example of k-means clustering with python
+Example of k-means clustering with python with dummy data

 ## Getting Started